Towards Long-Form Spatio-Temporal Video Grounding: Experiments

 \textbf{Implementation.} Our ART-STVG is implemented based on PyTorch~\cite{paszke2019pytorch}.
 We use ResNet-101~\cite{resnet} for appearance feature extraction, VidSwin-tiny~\cite{vidswin} for motion feature extraction, and RoBERTa-base~\cite{roberta} for textual feature extraction.
 Following previous work~\cite{cgstvg, STCAT,csdvl}, we use pre-trained MDETR~\cite{mdetr} to initialize the appearance and text backbones and the multimodal fusion module.
 The hidden dimension of the encoder and decoder is $C=256$, with channel dimensions of $C_a = 2048$ for appearance features, $C_m = 768$ for motion features, and $C_t = 768$ for textual features.
 We sample video frames at FPS of 3.2 and resize each frame to have a short side of $420$.
 The video frame length during training is $N_f=64$, and the text sequence length is $N_t=30$.
 During training, we adopt Adam~\cite{kingma2014adam} with an initial learning rate of $1e-5$ for the pre-trained backbone and $1e-4$ for other modules, while keeping the motion backbone frozen.
 Similar to~\cite{cgstvg, STCAT,csdvl}, the parameters $\lambda_k$, $\lambda_l$ and $\lambda_u$ are empirically set to $10$, $5$, and $3$.

 \textbf{Datasets.} Since there are no available benchmarks available for LF-STVG, we opt to extend HCSTVG-v2~\cite{hcstvg} for creating new datasets for LF-STVG.
 The \textbf{\emph{reason}} for choosing HCSTVG-v2 only for extension is that it is the \emph{\textbf{only}} benchmark which provides available source videos, thus allowing for extension with longer videos.
 Specifically, HCSTVG-v2 originally contains 16,000 video-sentence pairs in complex scenes, including 10,131 training samples, 2,000 validation samples, and 4,413 testing samples.
 Each video lasts 20 seconds and is paired with a natural query sentence averaging 17.25 words.
 As annotations of the test set are not publicly available, the results are reported on the validation set, as in existing methods~\cite{TubeDETR,csdvl,cgstvg}.
 For this reason, we extend only the validation set to lengths of 1/3/5 minutes, referred to as LF-STVG-1min/3min/5min, for the evaluation of LF-STVG.
-The extensions are based on original YouTube videos, not concatenated clips, and we manually review the extended videos to ensure their quality.
-It is worth \textbf{\emph{noting}} that, we do not change the training set and ART-STVG is trained using the same samples as in short-form STVG approaches for fair comparison.
+The extensions are based on original YouTube videos, not concatenated clips and we extend the HCSTVG-v2 val clips by randomly padding frames on either side.
+We only constrain total video length, while randomizing extension duration and direction.
+Three domain-related students manually verify that each grounding tube remains unique and aligned with the textual query.
+The split and evaluation protocol follow the HCSTVG-v2.
+It is worth \textbf{\emph{noting}} that we do not change the training set, and ART-STVG is trained using the same samples as in short-form STVG approaches for a fair comparison.

 \textbf{Metrics.} Follow previous works~\cite{csdvl,STCAT,cgstvg}, we utilize the commonly used metrics m\_tIoU, m\_vIoU, and vIoU@R for evaluation. m\_tIoU evaluates the effectiveness of temporal grounding by averaging tIoU scores across the entire test set. m\_vIoU assesses spatial grounding performance by averaging vIoU scores.
-Additionally, vIoU@R measures performance by determining the proportion of test samples with vIoU scores exceeding a threshold R. For a more detailed explanation of the used evaluation metrics, please refer to previous works~\cite{csdvl,STCAT,cgstvg}.
+Additionally, vIoU@R measures performance by determining the proportion of test samples with vIoU scores exceeding a threshold R. For a more detailed explanation of the evaluation metrics used, please refer to previous works~\cite{csdvl,STCAT,cgstvg}.